karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### Request Host header

-Routing a request based on its Host header is the most straightforward way to proxy traffic through Kong, as this is the intended usage of the HTTP Host header.
-Kong makes it easy to do so via the `hosts` field of the API entity.
+Routing a request based on its Host header is the most straightforward way to proxy traffic through Qordoba, as this is the intended usage of the HTTP Host header.
+Qordoba makes it easy to do so via the `hosts` field of the API entity.

 `hosts` accepts multiple values, which must be comma-separated when specifying them via the Admin API: